-Part-time employees receive 1 personal day on their anniversary date.
-A day is equivalent to the number of hours the employee is regularly scheduled to work.

-Full-time employees receive 2 personal days on their anniversary date.
+- Full-time employees receive 2 personal days on their anniversary date.
+A day is equivalent to the number of hours the employee is regularly scheduled to work. - Part-time employees receive 1 personal day on their anniversary date.
 A day is equivalent to the number of hours the employee is regularly scheduled to work.